 One of the trickiest parts of planning a trip with a baby is figuring out how to get around while you are there.
-Luckily, once you are in the center of Rome, it’s easy to get around as it is very walkable and has reasonably good public transportation.
-But the Leonardo da Vinci Fiumicino Airport (FCO) is way outside Rome.
+Luckily, once you are in central Rome, it’s easy to get around as it is very walkable and has reasonably good public transportation.
+But the Leonardo da Vinci Fiumicino Airport (FCO) is way outside Rome (map).
 How do you get from there to the city?

-The first question that typically comes to mind is should you bring your car seat for the taxi?
+You are likely wondering whether you should bring your car seat with you.
 We wouldn’t… Odds are that you won’t be renting a car in Rome, so do you really want to drag it all the way there just for a taxi ride to and from the airport?
 Do you want to risk having the airline damage your car seat?
-Plus, hotel rooms are very small in Rome so the car seat will just get in the way.
+Plus, hotel rooms are very small in Rome so your car seat will just get in the way.

-Thankfully, you can leave your car seat at home as there are many easy alternative ways to get to the center of Rome without needing a car seat.
+Thankfully, you can leave your car seat at home as there are many easy alternative ways to get transportation to central Rome without needing a car seat.
 Here are your choices starting with the most convenient:

-Private transfers are the most convenient method of getting straight from the airport to your hotel.
+Private transfers are the most convenient method of getting straight from the Fiumicino Airport to your hotel.
 Instead of getting into a taxi line, your personal driver will greet you with your family name on a sign at the arrival gate.
 Private transfers need to be booked in advance and will generally cost you a flat fee.
 The personal service and convenience of a private transfer tends to cost a bit more than a metered taxi.

-The Leonardo Express provides train service from the Fiumicino airport to the Roma Termini.
+The Leonardo Express provides train service from FCO to the Roma Termini.
 This trip takes approximately 30 mins and tickets starting at €14 per person.
 Children under 4 travel for free without a reserved seat.

 The Roma Termini is centrally located and from here you can walk, take the metro or the bus or risk a shorter taxi ride without a car seat (which we strongly recommend not doing – why take the risk?).